0xmaurice/damn-vulnerable-defi-solutions/truster/README.md

   Successfully recovered all the funds from the pool.

 ```
-We have successfully recoverd the funds in a *single transaction*.
+We have successfully recovered the funds in a *single transaction*.

 ---